ashik112/instagram-clone/README.md

 ## Overview

 Performing any CRUD operations from client app has not been implemented yet.
 Data has to inserted through api calls separately.
 Use `curl` or `postman`.
-See `API` section for or go to [api documentation](https://documenter.getpostman.com/view/10049988/T1DpDdbV).
+See `API` section or go to [api documentation](https://documenter.getpostman.com/view/10049988/T1DpDdbV).

 ## Requirements